Effective algorithm of analysis of integrability via the Ziglin's method: Effective algorithm of application of the Ziglin's method.

 Let us comment on some subtleties of application of this method.
-The method is obviously not intended to prove integrability, and there are examples (\cite{morales-ramis, audin}) when the monodromy group is trivial, but the system is still non-integrable.
-But it can be also used to single out the relations between the parameters of the system, when integrability is possible.
+The method is obviously not intended to prove integrability, and there are examples (\cite{morales-ramis,audin}) when the monodromy group is trivial, but the system is still non-integrable.
+But it can be used to single out the relations between the parameters of the system, when integrability is possible.
 It is usually done, when the variational equations reduce to some ``classical'' well-studied systems.
 In principal, one can argue for integrability, when the monodromy group is commutative for \emph{any} particular solution, but this is not worth the efforts, since knowing explicitly all the solutions of the initial system (\ref{2syst1}) one can perform a more detailed qualitative study of it.
 So the method can be developed mainly to search for the obstructions to integrability.

 We can easily see two major difficulties of application of this method.
 First, one needs to construct an explicit particular solution of a system of differential equations.
 And second, this solution should be on one hand simple enough, so that the the monodromy group could be computed, and on the other hand, it should be non-trivial, so that the computed group could contain sufficient number of sources of non-commutativity.
 We employ numerical methods to overcome these difficulties, more precisely the idea is to compute numerically the generators of the monodromy group along a particular solution which is also obtained numerically.
+Let us mention that the idea to use numerical methods in the context of the Ziglin's method is certainly very natural, however there are very few successful implementations of it.
+We can mention a couple of articles (\cite{yoshida2,maciejewski}) on the subject where the authors compute the monodromy group numerically based on an explicitly known particular solution: a straight-line one and using Jacobi elliptic functions respectively.
+Our approach permits to extend the range of applicability of the Ziglin's result since we don't have any a priory restriction on the form of the particular solution.

 For a given value of complex time $t$ the value of the solution $x(t)$ can be computed numerically without any difficulty.
 One needs just to remember, that the obtained particular solution $x(t)$ should be considered not as a function of a point $t \in \mathbb{C}$ in a complex plane, but as a function of (the homotopy class of) a path going to $t$ from the initial point $t_0$.
 We can always write down the right hand sides of the variational equations $\dot \xi = A(x(t)) \xi$ with the matrix $A$ depending on an arbitrary particular solution $x$.
 The difficulty is that if we don't have the analytical expression of $x(t)$ we can not plug it into the variational equations, but with the above remark it does not make much sense in the general case.
 That is why we use a natural approach of solving the variational equations in parallel to the initial system along any path that interests us.